Ebraheim-zaki/Tie_Team_Ariam/README.md

-### Tie_Team_Ariam
+# **Tie_Team_Ariam**

-Integrated Digital Marketing Plan for handmade wedding trays
+###Integrated Digital Marketing Plan for handmade wedding trays

-##Project Idea:
+---

+##**Project Idea** :
 The demand for handcrafted wedding trays and décor is rising, as modern Arab couples seek a harmonious blend of cultural authenticity and contemporary elegance.

----
-##Project Objectives:
+**Project Objectives**:
-Highlight the cultural significance of wedding trays and décor.
+-Highlight the cultural significance of wedding trays and décor.
-Leverage emotional storytelling to connect with couples.
+-Leverage emotional storytelling to connect with couples.
-Capitalize on digital and social trends, particularly Instagram and TikTok, where visual splendor drives purchasing decisions.
+-Capitalize on digital and social trends, particularly Instagram and TikTok, where visual splendor drives purchasing decisions.
-Engage key influencers and wedding planners who shape preferences in the region.
+-Engage key influencers and wedding planners who shape preferences in the region.

 ---
 ##Team Members:
 Ebraheim Saeid